Healthy Homes Assessment Jervoistown

 Jervoistown Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is compulsory throughout Jervoistown and New Zealand rental homes where it is reasonably practicable to install.
+• Insulation of the underfloor and ceiling is required for all Jervoistown and New Zealand rental homes where it’s reasonably practicable to install.

-• A Healthy Homes Declaration of Intent, an Insulation Statement and an Insurance Statement must be included with any new, renewed or varied tenancy agreement.
+• A Healthy Homes Declaration of Intent as well as an Insulation Statement, and an Insurance Statement must be included with any renewed, new or varied tenancy agreement.

-• Property managers and landlords are required to keep records of their conformance with the Healthy Homes Standards that apply or will apply to the rental property.
+• Property managers and landlords are required to keep records that demonstrate the compliance with the Healthy Homes Standards that apply or will be applied during the tenure of the rental property.

-• Property managers and private landlords have to ensure their rental properties comply in accordance with Healthy Homes Standard within 90 days of any new, renewed , or altered Tenancy.
+• Private landlords and property managers must make sure their rental properties comply with the Healthy Homes Standards within 90 days of a new, renewed or varied Tenancy.

-• All boarder households (except Kainga Ora and Community Housing Providers with registered Boarding household tenancies) are required to comply with Healthy Homes Standard regardless of the time the tenancy began.
+• All the boarding households (except Kainga Ora and registered Community Housing Provider for boarding house tenancies) are required to comply with Healthy Homes Standard regardless of when the tenancy began.

 Unreasonable Gaps & Holes